 CHILDREN WITH SPECIAL NEEDS AND THE HARD OF HEARING

-Wet Sounds is developing to create tailored sessions for people with special needs and the hearing impaired.
-In collaboration with producer Adele Drake we are contacting special needs schools and creating an underwater listening programme to serve people with special needs and the hearing impaired to improve their quality of life and general well being.
+Wet Sounds has developed to create tailored sessions for people with special needs and the hearing impaired.
+In collaboration with producer Adele Drake we have formed LIQUID VIBRATIONS, a charity providing an underwater listening programme to serve people with special needs and the hearing impaired to improve their quality of life and general well being.